Moaning dairy industry figures have been told their complaints about a vegan advert have not been upheld.

 The ASA cleared the ad of any wrongdoing, saying: "We understood that Defra recommended that calves should be kept with their mothers for at least 12 and preferably 24 hours after birth.

 "Although the language used to express the claims was emotional and hard-hitting, we understood it was the case that calves were generally separated from their mothers very soon after birth, and we therefore concluded that the ad was unlikely to materially mislead readers."

 It added that it understood complainants felt the advert suggested dairy farms did not comply with welfare standards - and that this is what makes dairy production 'inhumane'.

-Higgins welcomed her win - claiming it as a victory for human rights.
-She added: "Dairy is inherently inhumane."
+Higgins welcomed her win, saying: "Dairy is inherently inhumane."

 A statement from the group said: "It must be noted that some involved in the dairy industry have attempted to have the ad withdrawn, thereby preventing people from learning the truth.
 If they think the industry they are involved in is fair or humane, why do they try to silence us?"